glsaacke/glsaacke/README.md

-Hi 👋 My name is Gavin Saacke
+Hi 👋 I'm Gavin Saacke
 =============================

 As a junior studying Management Information Systems at the University of Alabama, I am passionate about leveraging technology to solve real-world challenges.
 My GitHub showcases a blend of hands-on projects reflecting my commitment to practical applications of MIS principles.
 Eager to collaborate and contribute to innovative solutions in the tech industry.